 Our FAQs offer answers to some most common questions on the coronavirus.

-This information was last reviewed on 15 October 2020.
+This information was last updated on 26 April 2021.

 Frequently asked questions